SecurityScorecard Connector

 Regardless of selection, the scorecard for your own company is always imported—even if no portfolios are selected.

-If specific portfolios are selected, the list of companies included in those portfolios appears on the next screen:
+• If specific portfolios are selected, the list of companies included in those portfolios appears on the screen.

-1. Next, apply a filter to show only the selected portfolios.
-If Always fetch all portfolios is enabled, ensure all portfolios are included.
-Avoid selecting private portfolios, as they are not supported.
+1. Apply a filter based on the selected portfolios.
+If Always fetch all portfolios is selected, ensure all portfolios are included in the filter.
+Private portfolios should not be included, as they are not supported.

-2. Click Apply Filter to view the number of companies (assets) that will be ingested:
+2. Click Apply Filter.
+The number of companies expected to be imported appears.

 In Tenable Exposure Management: